orbitrover/orbitrover/README.md

 ## Hi there 👋 I am  <a href="http://orbitrover.in">Orbit Rover</a>
+Hey, I am an Engineering Lead and a Fullstack Developer based in Noida, India.

+I have over 10 years of experience working mostly with startups and scaleups.
+I am a seasoned leader, having led teams of all sizes and shapes with a strong focus on building high-performing teams and delivering high-quality products.

+I am also a Asp Net Core Developre/Expert and a GitHub User.
+I am a huge fan of open-source and have built projects for public use as common libraries.
 <ul>
   <li>
     With a solid decade of experience in software development, I bring a wealth of knowledge and a diverse skill set to the table.
 My expertise spans across ASP.NET Core, Core API, ASP.NET MVC, Web API2, ASP.NET, WCF, JavaScript, jQuery, and Angular-JS.
 I also excel in UI designing, leveraging HTML5, CSS3, and Bootstrap along with well-known JQuery-UI for server-side customization.
 My proficiency extends to supporting tools and languages like Data-Table-JS, Chart-JS, and JQ-grid.